Improve Worker Well-Being in Spite of Work-Life Conflicts with Mindfulness

 By John M. de Castro, Ph.D.

 Work is very important for our health and well-being.
 We spend approximately 25% of our adult lives at work.
-How we spend that time is immensely important for our psychological and physical health.
 Indeed, the work environment has even become an important part of our social lives, with friendships and leisure time activities often attached to the people we work with.
-But, more than half of employees in the U.S. and nearly 2/3 worldwide are unhappy at work.
-This is partially due to work-related stress which is epidemic in the western workplace.
+But work-related stress is epidemic in the western workplace.
 Almost two thirds of workers reporting high levels of stress at work.
 This stress can result in impaired health and can result in burnout; producing fatigue, cynicism, and professional inefficacy.
 To help overcome unhappiness, stress, and burnout, mindfulness practices have been implemented in the workplace.
 These mindfulness practices have been shown to markedly reduce the physiological and psychological responses to stress.